artalar/reatom/docs/src/pages/packages/logger.md

   ctx,
   // optional configuration
   {
+    // the length of the atom history (patches) to store
+    history: 10,
     // `false` by default to made your logs short
     showCause: false,
     // `true` by default to made your logs clear